chromeos/chromeos.dev/site/en/posts/new-input-support-for-freeform-windowing-on-desktop-avd.md

 Android 13 supports additional keymappings for support keys.
 These keys are mapped to controls that are similar to experiences for keyboard shortcuts on a desktop.
 Some examples of these support keys include:

 - **Esc:** Dismisses pop-ups and notifications.
-- **Delete / Backspace:** Deletes text within an `EditText` field.
+- **Delete / Backspace:** Deletes text within an `EditText` or `TextField`.
 - **Arrow Keys:** Provides in-app navigation ([[&uarr;]]/[[&darr;]] to scroll).

 ### Mouse support

 In addition to enhanced keyboard support, there are additional mouse controls integrated into the Desktop AVD.
-Using the scroll wheel within an Android app will send a mouse scroll event to the app.
-Right-clicking on a mouse will send a right-click event—which can be used to show context menus, if the app supports it.
+Using the scroll wheel sends a mouse scroll event to the app that has input focus.
+Right-clicking the mouse sends a right-click event—which can be used to show context menus if the app [supports it](https://developer.android.com/guide/topics/large-screens/input-compatibility-large-screens#right-click).

 ## Where can you start?

-To create high quality large screen apps across all form factors, there is additional guidance provided for [large screen app quality](https://developer.android.com/docs/quality-guidelines/large-screen-app-quality).
-This guidance outlines a comprehensive set of quality requirements for most types of Android apps.
+[Large screen app quality](https://developer.android.com/docs/quality-guidelines/large-screen-app-quality) provides guidance around creating high quality large screen apps across all form factors, outlining a comprehensive set of quality requirements for most types of Android apps.
 Not all requirements need to be met, but it's best practice for you to adhere to the requirements that make sense for your apps.

 Create a desktop emulator today in [Android Studio Hedgehog](https://developer.android.com/studio/preview) to see how your Android app responds to keyboard and mouse inputs and freeform window resizing.